 All of these difficulties can lead to your SAM tool is inadequate in certain aspects, which may lead to you buy a different SAM tool or have to add the missing information manually.
 Both strategies mean that they waste time and money for the SAM tool they acquire.
 It is therefore of great importance to have someone who actually manages their SAM tools and analyzes the generated data.
 This can be done by hiring an internal software asset manager or working with an external partner.

-That may make sense for medium -sized and larger companies.
-But let's be honest: an economically sensible use from the perspective of a sole proprietorship or freelancer does not open up.
-Such a purchase is also costly and time-consuming and significantly oversized .
+This might make sense for medium-sized and larger companies.
+But let's be honest: It's not economically viable for a sole proprietor or freelancer.
+Such a purchase is also costly and time-consuming overkill for solopreneurs .

 Closing word